Zhangrn0916/RealTimeModelRender/README.md

 # RealTimeModelRender
-A Model Render Project of Computer graphic
+A Model Renderer Project of Computer graphic

 Lab1: View transform
 Implement a system to read in a geometric data of a polygonal object and display view transform view of the model,